chhotavakeel/updatedsite/pages/notes.md

 permalink: /notes
 ---

-you can access finalised pieces here.
+you can access my finalised pieces here.